 The two heavy isotopes of hydrogen are especially important— so much so that they have names and symbols of their own:

-Note that the term atomic weight has a special meaning in Chemistry; it does not refer to the actual "weight of an atom".
-This will be clarified in the section Atomic Masses that follows this one.
+For historical reasons, the term atomic weight has a special meaning in Chemistry; it does not refer to the actual "weight" of an atom, which would be expressed in grams or kg.

 Atoms are of course far too small to be weighed directly; weight measurements can only be made on the massive (but unknown) numbers of atoms that are observed in chemical reactions.
 The early combining-weight experiments of Dalton and others established that hydrogen is the lightest of the atoms, but the crude nature of the measurements and uncertainties about the formulas of many compounds made it difficult to develop a reliable scale of the relative weights of atoms.
 Even the most exacting weight measurements we can make today are subject to experimental uncertainties that limit the precision to four significant figures at best.

 In the earlier discussion of relative weights of atoms, we explained how Dalton assigned a relative weight of unity to hydrogen, the lightest element, and used combining weights to estimate the relative weights of the others he studied.
 Later on, when it was recognized that more elements form simple compounds with oxygen, this element was used to define the atomic weight scale.
 Selecting O = 16 made it possible to retain values very close to those already assigned on the H=1 scale.